 - Suitable from 6-36 months (smaller versions available from birth)

-So if you’re thinking about investing in a baby pod, take the safety considerations into mind and make sure you’re 100% certain this is the right product for your baby’s safety and your peace of mind.
+So if you’re thinking about investing in a baby pod, take the safety considerations into mind and make sure you’re 100 per cent certain this is the right product for your baby’s safety and your peace of mind.

 When choosing a sleeping product for your baby, it’s important to remember these vital baby sleep safety factors:

-Baby pods have a variety of uses, and if you’re not going to use it as a sleep product, there are ways your baby can enjoy their nest.
+Baby pods have a variety of uses and, without using them as a sleep product, there are ways your baby can enjoy their nest.
 They can be used as a comfy place to lay and lounge next to you, for tummy time, playing, or cuddling with you.
 Some mums find them useful if you’ve had a C-section and are finding laying with your baby uncomfortable, or if reaching into the cot or Moses basket during the day is proving to be difficult.
 So, if you don’t want your baby sleeping in their pod for safety reasons, there are still plenty of ways you can get the most of out it.

-For tummy time, pods are good fun – place your baby on his tummy, with the cushioned side under his armpits, with his arms out in front.
-Using a mirror is a great game during tummy time, or showing him brightly coloured books and toys to grab his attention.
+For tummy time, pods are good fun – place your baby on their tummy, with the cushioned side under their armpits, with their arms out in front.
+Using a mirror is a great game during tummy time, or showing them brightly coloured books and toys to grab their attention.

-When using a pod, always place it on a firm, stable surface, and make sure that your baby is somewhere safe should he happen to roll or climb out of the pod.
-Make sure there are no pillows, cushions, or loose covers over or near the pod that your baby could pull on top of him and risk suffocation.
-Don’t add any blankets or covers underneath your baby while he’s in the pod, and use it under your supervision.
+When using a pod, always place it on a firm, stable surface, and make sure that your baby is somewhere safe should they happen to roll or climb out of the pod.
+Make sure there are no pillows, cushions, or loose covers over or near the pod that your baby could pull on top of themselves and risk suffocation.
+Don’t add any blankets or covers underneath your baby while they're in the pod, and use it under your supervision.